Network 10: International programs

-Current American programming that airs on 10 and its digital multichannels is sourced from 10's deals with sister company Paramount Global Content Distribution / Paramount Home Entertainment / Paramount Media Networks and Nickelodeon International, Miramax, United International Pictures, DreamWorks / DreamWorks Animation, Walt Disney Studios Motion Pictures / Pixar Animation Studios, Warner Bros.
-International Television Distribution, Umbrella Entertainment and Transmission Films.
+Current American programming that airs on 10 and its digital multichannels is sourced from 10's deals with sister company Paramount Global Content Distribution / Paramount Home Entertainment / Paramount Media Networks and Nickelodeon International, Miramax, United International Pictures, DreamWorks / DreamWorks Animation, Warner Bros.
+International Television Distribution, Sony Pictures Television and Transmission Films.
 When it was independent, 10 had a long-standing relationship with Paramount Global Content Distribution (then CBS Studios International) for the Australian TV rights to its content.

 On 27 October 2017, Network 10's studio output deal with 20th Century Fox was terminated due to the network's bankruptcy and the CBS acquisition of the network in the same year.
 Consequently, the network lost the TV rights to popular shows such as The Simpsons, Modern Family, Fresh Off the Boat and Life in Pieces, among others.
 Coincidentally, as of the acquisition of 21st Century Fox by Disney, a deal, with exceptions, was then picked up by Disney affiliate Seven Network.

 In 2018 however, 10 would create a newly acquired programming deal with Warner Bros. and Roadshow Entertainment, granting the network programming rights until 2025.

 Shared overseas programs

-Shared American programming which airs on 10 and Seven and its digital multi-channels are sourced from 10 and Seven's deals with CBS Studios, DreamWorks / DreamWorks Animation and Warner Bros.
-International Television Distribution.
+Shared American programming which airs on 10 and Seven and its digital multi-channels are sourced from 10 and Seven's deals with Sony Pictures Television, CBS Studios and DreamWorks / DreamWorks Animation.

-Shared American programming which airs on 10 and Nine and its digital multi-channels are sourced from 10 and Nine's deals with CBS Studios, United International Pictures, DreamWorks / DreamWorks Animation, Walt Disney Studios Motion Pictures / Pixar Animation Studios and Warner Bros.
+Shared American programming which airs on 10 and Nine and its digital multi-channels are sourced from 10 and Nine's deals with Sony Pictures Television, CBS Studios, United International Pictures, DreamWorks / DreamWorks Animation and Warner Bros.
 International Television Distribution.

-Shared American programming that airs on 10 and ABC and its digital multi-channels are sourced from 10 and ABC's deals with Nickelodeon International and Warner Bros.
+Shared American programming that airs on 10 and ABC and its digital multi-channels are sourced from 10 and the ABC's deals with Sony Pictures Television and Warner Bros.
 International Television Distribution.

 Former programs

-The network formerly broadcast catalogue movie and television titles from 20th Century Fox from 1980s to 1997 and 2007 to 2017, Regency Enterprises from 2015 to 2017, Sony Pictures produced in the 1990s prior to 2020, NBCUniversal from 1988 to 2016, Metro-Goldwyn-Mayer from the late 1990s to 2004, Touchstone from 2017 to 2022, Roadshow from 1980s to 1990s and 2018 to 2024 and Lionsgate Films from 2019 to 2024.
+The network formerly broadcast catalogue movie and television titles from 20th Century Fox from 1980s to 1997 and 2007 to 2017, Regency Enterprises from 2015 to 2017, Sony Pictures (film only) produced in the 1990s prior to 2020, NBCUniversal from 1988 to 2016, Metro-Goldwyn-Mayer from the late 1990s to 2004, Touchstone from 2017 to 2022, Roadshow from 1980s to 1990s and 2018 to 2024 and Lionsgate Films from 2019 to 2024.

 In 2009, 10 lost the rights to Universal Pictures after more than 20 years of movies and television broadcasting when the Seven Network won the $500 billion and long-term deal with the movie and television studio broadcast TV rights.